ZeldOcarina/nu-dentistry/cavity-fillings.md

   align: left
   superheading: HOUSTON TEXAS PREMIER DENTISTRY //
   heading: PAIN-FREE FILLINGS AND RESTORATIONS
-  text: LEAVE THE STRESS BEHIND DURING YOUR FILLING WITH SEDATION DENTISTRY!
+  text: LEAVE THE STRESS BEHIND DURING YOUR FILLING WITH SEDATION DENTISTRY
   copy: |-
     At Nu Dentistry, we're well-aware that patients can be nervous about their upcoming filling, especially if they've had bad experiences in the past with less than stellar dentists.
 That's why we commit ourselves so completely to our patients' full comfort.
 If you're interested in using one of these options for your upcoming treatment, call us today at <a href='tel:+8329164144' title='Click to Call Us'>(832) 916-4144</a>.